akka/akka-grpc/docs/src/main/paradox/buildtools/sbt.md

 ## Passing parameters to the generator

 The sbt plugin for Akka-gRPC uses ScalaPB and `sbt-protoc`.
-Is is possible to tune these libraries if the provided defaults don't suit your needs.
+It is possible to tune these libraries if the provided defaults don't suit your needs.

 ### ScalaPB settings